noctua84/webrtc-sandbox/README.md

 # WebRTC Video Streaming System

 A WebRTC-based video streaming system built as a monorepo with React frontend and Node.js signaling server.
-This is a learning-focused implementation with extensive logging and error handling to understand WebRTC concepts.
+This is a sandbox-focused implementation with extensive logging and error handling to understand WebRTC concepts and implement different aspects with extensive tooling.

 ## Project Structure